rarog/UserRbac/README.md

 ```

 ## Known Limitation
-This module is only ideal for small and meduim web sites as a quick and easy way.
+This module is only ideal for small and medium web sites as a quick and easy way.
 For complicated use cases, it may not suit your need.